-The historic show is one of the oldest surviving agricultural shows in England and is the only one to take place over four days.
+The historic show is one of the oldest surviving agricultural shows in England.

 In 1853 the decision was taken to take the Annual Meeting away from Bath and to hold it each year in a different town within the Society’s area, combined with a Show of machinery and livestock.
 The first of these peripatetic Shows was at Taunton, which contributed £200 towards the expenses.
 This would have been impossible before the construction of a railway network, to bring people, stock and machinery to the Show.